 Horse Racing RPR

-What does RPR mean in horse racing?
+What does RPR mean in Horse Racing?

 The acronym RPR in horse racing stands for Racing Post Rating.